Welcome to the South African Genetics Society

 Treasurer

 Rencia is an Associate Professor in Biochemistry at North-West University.
-They specialize in Biochemical Genetics and focus on elucidating the role of secondary detoxification pathways in alleviating the symptoms experienced by organic acidaemia patients.
-They hope to improve the quality of life of patients through a better understanding of individual enzymes responsible for detoxifying toxic metabolites.
+Her research group specializes in Biochemical Genetics and focuses on elucidating the role of secondary detoxification pathways in alleviating the symptoms experienced by organic acidaemia patients.
+Through this research Rencia hopes to improve the quality of life of patients through a better understanding of individual enzymes responsible for detoxifying toxic metabolites.

-Natasha is a PhD student in the Department of Psychiatry at Stellenbosch University.
-Her research aims to investigate the role that the maternal and infant gut microbiome, and the maternal vaginal microbiome, play in Foetal Alcohol Spectrum Disorder (FASD).
-Through this research we hope to gain insight into the microbiome as an additional mechanism whereby alcohol exposure can affect neurodevelopment.
+Natasha is a Field Application Scientist at SEPARATIONS.
+Natasha holds a PhD in Psychiatry from Stellenbosch University.
+Her PhD research investigated the role of the maternal and infant gut microbiome, and the maternal vaginal microbiome, in Fetal Alcohol Spectrum Disorder (FASD).
+Natasha is actively involved in advancing genomics capabilities on the African continent.

 Communications Manager

-Natasha is a PhD student in the Department of Psychiatry at Stellenbosch University.
-Her research aims to investigate the role that the maternal and infant gut microbiome, and the maternal vaginal microbiome, play in Foetal Alcohol Spectrum Disorder (FASD).
-Through this research we hope to gain insight into the microbiome as an additional mechanism whereby alcohol exposure can affect neurodevelopment.
+Natasha is a Field Application Scientist at SEPARATIONS.
+Natasha holds a PhD in Psychiatry from Stellenbosch University.
+Her PhD research investigated the role of the maternal and infant gut microbiome, and the maternal vaginal microbiome, in Fetal Alcohol Spectrum Disorder (FASD).
+Natasha is actively involved in advancing genomics capabilities on the African continent.

 Alisa Postma is a Research Assistant and a PhD candidate at the Centre for Bioinformatics and Computational Biology and the Forestry and Agricultural Biotechnology Institute at the University of Pretoria.
 Her research interests include genomics and transcriptomics analyses of forestry pests and pathogens.
 She is actively involved in Bioinformatics research and training.